-Fireplaces evoke images of cozy warmth, a pretty flame – and, perhaps, even a little romance.
-But, fireplaces and chimneys can be dangerous if they’re poorly maintained.
+Fireplace safety is important.Fireplaces evoke images of cozy warmth, a pretty flame – and, perhaps, even a little romance.
+But, fireplaces and chimneys can be dangerous if you do not maintain them.

 The cost to have a certified chimney sweep clean and inspect a chimney/fireplace is often less than $100.
 Regular inspection, cleaning and maintenance can eliminate fire and poisonous gas hazards, and help ensure that your fireplace is a safe and secure source of comfort and pleasure.
 Evade your house of any fires to keep your belongings and family safe.
 The number one thing to prevent these fire from happening is maintenance.
 Stay safe especially in the winter.
 Fireplace safety is key.